LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Install.rst

 Building with CUDA
 ^^^^^^^^^^^^^^^^^^^^^^

-SUNDIALS CUDA modules and examples are tested with version 8.0 of the CUDA toolkit.
+SUNDIALS CUDA modules and examples have been tested with version 8.0 of the CUDA toolkit.
 To build them, you need to install the Toolkit and compatible NVIDIA drivers.
-Both are available for download from NVIDIA website:
+Both are available for download from the NVIDIA website:
 `https://developer.nvidia.com/cuda-downloads
 <https://developer.nvidia.com/cuda-downloads>`_.
 To enable CUDA,
 set ``CUDA_ENABLE`` to ``ON``.
-If you installed CUDA in a nonstandard location, you may be prompted to set the variable ``CUDA_TOOLKIT_ROOT_DIR`` with your CUDA Toolkit installation path.
+If CUDA is installed in a nonstandard location, you may be prompted to set the variable ``CUDA_TOOLKIT_ROOT_DIR`` with your CUDA Toolkit installation path.
 To enable CUDA examples, set ``EXAMPLES_ENABLE_CUDA`` to ``ON``.